Each week, you’ll study a self-contained topic, including the following:

 Geological time

 Earth is 4.6 billion years old.
 How do we know that?
-How do we know the history of life on earth?
-You’ll gain an understanding of the methods that are used to determine relative and absolute ages of rocks and the processes that formed them.
+How do we know the history of life on Earth?
+You’ll understand the methods used to determine rocks' relative and absolute ages and the processes that formed them.

 Plate tectonics

-Plate tectonics – the process that allows earth’s interior, surface and atmosphere to interact – constantly reshapes the earth.
-You’ll study evidence for the theory of plate tectonics, one of the most influential ideas in science.
+Plate tectonics – the process that allows Earth’s interior, surface and atmosphere to interact – constantly reshapes the earth.
+You’ll study evidence for the plate tectonics theory, one of science's most influential ideas.

 Cycles